acarrab/acarrab.github.io/Content/_cv.md

 - Worked on software for calibrating camera image distortion through analysis of an image of a checkered board.
 - Created edge detection processing.
 - Usage motivated by ability to quickly calibrate software used within fish lense recording or projection devices.

+## Work Experience

+### Software Engineering Intern @ Blackbaud

+*Summer 2017*

+- Created database monitoring software with web technologies (angular based) on ASP.NET framework (with SQL and C#).
+- Wrote software for editing and manipulating data within database.
+- Created algorithms and data structures for connecting data flow between different database pods.

+### Lab Teaching Assistant @ Clemson University

+*Spring 2017*

+- Co-taught Algorithms and Data Structures lab
+- Graded lab assignments

+### Lab Teaching Assistant @ Clemson University

+*Fall 2016*

+- Co-taught Algorithms and Data Structures lab as well as CPSC 1020 lab (2nd semester intro class)
+- Graded class assignments for Algorithms and Data Structures as well as lab assignments

+## Team Experience

+### Participated in HackGT (Hackathon)

+- Applied LDA Topic Modeling to recipe database, where the set of documents and word counts were recipes and ingredient counts respectively.
+- Created web-app to walk through graph generated from nearest neighbors in recipe embedding space.

+### Participated in Off The Grid (Company sponsored hackathon)

+- Created form sign up tracking in order to generate connection graph to monitor spread of form sign up through a network.

+### Programming Team

+- Placed 6th out of 37 at Mercer Programming Contest (Spring 2017)
+- Placed 14th out of 45 in South East Regional Programming Competition (Fall 2016)
+- Placed 86th out of 200 in NAIPC Invitational Programming Competition (Spring 2016)
+- Placed 7th out of 40 at first programming contest at Mercer University (Spring 2016)

 ## Relevant Courses